datastax/dsbulk/changelog/README.md

 - [improvement] DAT-286: Intercept Univocity exceptions and expose them in a user-friendly way.
 - [improvement] DAT-287: Combine batch.mode and batch.enabled into a single setting.
 - [improvement] DAT-299: Count the number of rows for the N biggest partitions.
+- [bug] DAT-300: DSBulk fails to start with Java 10+.

 ### 1.0.2